 BMI’s open-door policy means more than just supporting different genres of music.
 It means giving everyone the chance to use their unique voice and join together with others to be heard and create change.
 At this point in our history, that openness is crucial to share ideas, learn how to connect and take actions that matter to fight social injustice, racism and inequality.

-An important step is knowing where and how to help.
-We’ve compiled links of resources taken from many organizations and outlets that are also getting involved.
-These extensive lists provide information on the issues at hand, can help you find out how to register and exercise your right to vote, let you know how to contact your local legislators, and also how you can engage with, and donate to, leading organizations in the fight against racism.
+Important first steps include knowing how to help, how to heal, and how to create meaningful change.
+We’ve compiled a list of important resources taken from many organizations and outlets that are also getting involved.
+These extensive lists provide information on the issues at hand, ways to support the mental health and rights of those in the Black and PoC community, and how you can engage with, and donate to, leading organizations in the fight against racism.
 These lists are by no means a comprehensive account of all the organizations out there working to support these efforts, and we will continue to update and add other resources as needed.

-We hope you will take action with the information below, as we as a company are doing.
+We hope you will take action with the information below, as BMI is doing.
 We’re honored to represent over a million songwriters, composers and publishers…let’s use our collective voice and be heard.